inmindos/thinking-flaws/Unit bias.md

 ### Consequences

 - To increase consumption, companies have increased the unit size given.
-- Digital Apps have used [[Pseudo Sets - Behavior Push|Pseudo Sets]] to push people to do more.
+- Digital Apps have used Pseudo Sets of related actions(collect 10 stones) to push people to do more.